Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Hardware/IO/Input/Scanner.md

 > **What is a stub?**
 > A stub is where the document is too short or has too little coverage on the topic

-Converts physical documents or images into digital format by scanning and capturing the content.
+A **scanner** converts physical documents or images into digital format by scanning and capturing the content.